 We can use several method to assess the progress of a scheduled job.
 Using charts are one of the method to visually assess the progress of a scheduled job.

-This is an ultimate tutorial the elaborate each and every aspect of creating a progress chart report.
+This is an ultimate tutorial that elaborate each and every aspect of creating a progress chart report in Google Sheets.
 We are just creating a progress chart report.
 But on course, you will learn lots of aspects in creating a Chart.